fdurupinar/bioagents/README.md

 For detailed SBGNViz instructions and instructions for other platforms read [this](https://github.com/fdurupinar/Sbgnviz-Collaborative-Editor).

-To run the SBGNViz npm needs to install the required node modules in both the main SBGNViz directory and the SBGNViz/public directory.
+To run SBGNViz, `npm` needs to install the required node modules in both the main SBGNViz directory and the SBGNViz/public directory.
 The public directory requires the ```libxmljs``` library.
 Installing
 ```libxmljs``` does not always work perfectly.
 Here are some specific